maglietti/explore-ai3/tutorials/first-java-app/01-introduction.md

 - **Complex queries** for analyzing system performance
 - **Continuous monitoring** for detecting service anomalies

-By the end of this 40-minute tutorial, you'll have built a complete application that:
+By completing this tutorial, you'll have:

-- Connects to industry-standard GTFS transit feeds to obtain live vehicle data
+- A functional transit monitoring application with source code
-- Persists vehicle positions in a distributed Ignite database for real-time and historical access
+- A running Ignite cluster with populated data
-- Executes complex SQL queries to extract actionable insights
+- A collection of reusable code components for working with Ignite
-- Monitors transit service disruptions through automated data analysis
+- Practical experience with Ignite's core features
-- Presents system status through a simple dashboard interface
+- Knowledge to build your own distributed data applications

 ## What You'll Learn